meadorjc/CourseProjects/StegonographicBMP/readme.txt

 Command-File commands:

-    CREATE NEW FILE OBJECT - creates default file to edit with red block-letter C
+    CREATE NEW FILE OBJECT:
+        creates default file to edit with red block-letter C

         createDefaultBitmapObject

-    CREATE NEW FILE OBJECT FROM EXISTING FILE - creates a file object from GE5 compatible bitmap
+    CREATE NEW FILE OBJECT FROM EXISTING FILE: creates a file object from GE5 compatible bitmap

         createBitmapObjectFromBMPFile [filename].bmp